milhcbt/dockerfile/alpine/alpine-3.5-openjre-8.0-tomcat-7.0/README.md

 **How to pull this image:**

-> docker pull dimaskiddo/alpine-openjre-tomcat:3.5-8.0-7.0
+> docker pull dimaskiddo/alpine:tomcat-7.0

 **How to run this image:**

-> docker run -p 80:8080 -v <local_data_path>:/opt/tomcat/webapps --name alpine-tomcat dimaskiddo/alpine-openjre-tomcat:3.5-8.0-7.0
+> docker run -p 80:8080 -v <local_data_path>:/var/www/data/web --name tomcat dimaskiddo/alpine:tomcat-7.0

 **How to get in container after run this image:**

-> docker exec -it alpine-tomcat /bin/bash
+> docker exec -it tomcat /bin/bash